 Can cats eat pickles?
-All across the country, we humans eat pickles served on the side of dishes like hamburgers and sandwiches.
+All across the country, we humans eat pickles served in or on the side of dishes like hamburgers and sandwiches.
 So you might be wondering, can you share that pickle with a feline friend?
-If humans can eat pickles, can cats safely eat pickles, too?
+If humans can eat pickles, can cats safely eat them, too?

 The short answer is no, cats shouldn’t really eat pickles.
 While the cucumbers that most pickles are made from aren’t poisonous to cats on their own, pickles definitely contain way too much salt for a feline diet, and the pickling liquid might contain garlic, which is also dangerous for cats.

 As always, you must ask your veterinarian before sharing any human foods with your kitty.
 Here’s what you need to know about pickles and cats.